intel/llvm/sycl/doc/GetStartedGuide.md

 or
 [NVIDIA CUDA Installation Guide for Windows](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html)

+Errors may occur if DPC++ is built with a toolkit version which is higher than the CUDA driver version.
+In order to check that the CUDA driver and toolkits match, use the CUDA executable `deviceQuery` which is usually found in `$CUDA_INSTALL_DIR/cuda/extras/demo_suite/deviceQuery`.

 **_NOTE:_** An installation of at least
 [CUDA 11.6](https://developer.nvidia.com/cuda-downloads) is recommended because there is a known issue with some math builtins when using -O1/O2/O3